jesperancinha/public-transport-declarer/README.md

 * Jackson - Provides mapping for POJOS.

-* JAX-RS - Offers the binding and some.
+* JAX-RS - Offers the binding and some limited mappings

 ## References